haltcase/strat/readme.md

 // -> 'Hello, WORLD!'
 ```

-And here's one that uses all three arguments to intelligently pluralize units:
+And here's one that uses all three arguments to semi-intelligently pluralize units:

 ```js
 const instance = strat.create({